MTG/DCASE-models/scripts/README.md

 python fine_tuning.py -od ESC50 -ofold fold1 -f MelSpectrogram -m SB_CNN -d MAVD -fold test
 ```

 > Note that the information of the origin dataset is passed in -od and -ofold arguments.
-Besides -d and -fold are the destination dataset and the fold test for this dataset.
+Besides -d and -fold are the destination dataset and the fold test respectively.